 Quick Product Create (QPC) is a tool that will allow you to upload a single design onto a variety of products at once, through three very simple steps.
 QPC can be a very powerful tool that will help you create suites of designs in no time and it especially proves useful for the Creator looking to create a variety of branded products showcasing a logo.

 To cue the QPC pop-up wizard, click the Quick Create link found under the Products tab of your store’s main dashboard:

 1. Choose Your Template Set:

 To get started, you'll first need to choose your template set, either the one Zazzle provides or one of your own.
-Zazzle’s default template set has been crafted for Designer looking to promote their businesses with a logo and such, but how you design on it is completely up to you!
+Zazzle’s default template set has been crafted for Creator looking to promote their businesses with a logo and such, but how you design on it is completely up to you!

 So what exactly is a template set?
 A template set is essentially a store category that contains one or more ‘templated’ products.
 The template set will provide the QPC tool with the selection of products that you wish to include in the quick create process, as well as the design area dimensions that you have designated for each of those products.

 Be mindful of your image size and resolution when choosing an image.
 Since you’ll be uploading to a variety of products of different shapes and sizes, you’ll want to be sure to use a hi-res image to prevent any blurring or pixelation during the print process.
 (Read Image Size & Resolution for best practices)

 The dimensions of each product’s design area will vary from product to product.
 This section will allow you determine how your design will be overlaid into that space.